Two exemplary field experiences that are included in our curriculum are:

 The Department offers two undergraduate degree programs and a minor program of study.
 Learn more about these programs on our Undergraduate Degree Tracks page.
 Below you will find our curriculum checklists and supporting documents with degree elective options.

-Ecosystem Science and Sustainability – Bachelor of Science (Effective Fall 2018)
+Ecosystem Science and Sustainability – Bachelor of Science (NEW and Effective Fall 2018)

 Ecosystem Science and Sustainability – Bachelor of Science (Prior to Fall 2018)

-Ecosystem Science and Sustainability – Course Selection Elective List (Effective Fall 2018)
+Ecosystem Science and Sustainability – Course Selection Elective List (NEW and Effective Fall 2018)

 Ecosystem Science and Sustainability – Course Selection Elective List (Prior to Fall 2018)